 Litigating in the ITC presents a unique challenge—litigating a technologically complicated case in a short period of time, in a pressure-packed forum that can make or break the commercial success of the products at issue.
-Like U.S. district court patent infringement actions, Section 337 cases require a command of intellectual property law.
+Like U.S. district court patent infringement actions, Section 337 cases require a command of IP law.
 And since the vast majority of cases involve patent infringement, lawyers must have the scientific or technical background needed to efficiently and knowledgeably evaluate and present arguments on the key technological and legal issues that will drive the case.
-Further, a thorough understanding of the patent prosecution process that produced the patents at issue is necessary.
+Further, a thorough understanding of the patent prosecution process that produced the patent(s) at issue is necessary.

 When competing to represent a client in a district court patent case, many lawyers tout their jury trial experience.
 And yet, less than five percent of district court patent cases go to trial; district court cases are more often won during the Markman and summary judgment proceedings.
-In contrast, at the ITC, summary determination is rare and approximately 45 percent of Section 337 cases go to trial, all in front of an Administrative Law Judge (ALJ), not a jury.
+In contrast, at the ITC, summary determination is rare, and approximately 45 percent of Section 337 cases go to trial, all in front of an Administrative Law Judge (ALJ), not a jury.
 So when choosing a firm to litigate in the ITC, trial experience in the ITC is of paramount importance.
 ITC trials are different from district court jury trials in many ways, and the most experienced lawyers not only know about those differences, they exploit them to the client’s advantage.

 Of course, large-scale litigation often involves multiple proceedings.
 The patents at issue in ITC proceedings are often asserted in counterpart district court actions, where we call on our jury trial lawyers.
-The patents are also attacked in reexamination proceedings at the U.S. Patent and Trademark Office.
+The patents are also attacked in reexamination proceedings at the U.S. Patent and Trademark Office (USPTO).
 Reexaminations, as well as other new forms of post-grant proceedings, are regularly handled by our attorneys, many of whom are former USPTO patent examiners.
 And many ITC patent-related decisions are appealed.
 Finnegan’s trial teams are backed by one of the country’s leading appellate practices.
 Our attorneys have briefed and argued more cases before the Federal Circuit than any other law firm.

 ITC Section 337 cases involve the full range of formal discovery, motions, trial, and appeals, but with the added challenge of involving one or more international parties.
-Located in some of the world’s leading technology and business centers—Brussels, Shanghai, Taipei, and Tokyo—Finnegan’s international offices serve as valuable resources during multinational litigations, such as Section 337 investigations.
+Located in some of the world’s leading technology and business centers—London, Seoul, Shanghai, Taipei, and Tokyo—Finnegan’s international offices serve as valuable resources during multinational litigations, such as Section 337 investigations.
 We work with clients in real time, both around the clock and around the globe.
 We have dozens of professionals who are multilingual and have working knowledge of foreign cultures and business practices.
-Collectively, we have proficiency in more than 25 languages, with particular fluency in Chinese, Japanese, Korean, French, German, and Spanish.
+Collectively, we have proficiency in nearly 20 languages, with particular fluency in Chinese, Japanese, Korean, French, German, and Spanish.
 Our ITC practice draws on these resources every day: documents are reviewed in their native language, depositions take place around the world, and our attorneys prepare witnesses for testimony that will be translated at trial.